⭐️ Delving deeper into packaging materials with rigid boxes

 Thicker chipboard is also used, with about 2-3 mm thickness.

-The inner chipboard is separated into pieces for each side of the box, and it can be laminated with various finish opinions depending on needs.
+The inner chipboard is separated into pieces for each side of the box, and it can be laminated with various finishing options depending on needs.

 Full finish rigid boxes also have an additional layer of wrapping, which can be white (default) or printed.